MicrosoftDocs/sql-docs/docs/2014/analysis-services/instances/configure-http-access-to-analysis-services-on-iis-8-0.md

     -   \<drive>:\inetpub\wwwroot\OLAP\Resources

 ##  <a name="bkmk_appPool"></a> Step 2: Create an application pool and virtual directory in IIS
- Next, create an application pool and an an endpoint to the pump.
+ Next, create an application pool and an endpoint to the pump.

 #### Create an application pool